dhoyle/splicedocs-jekyll/pages/Tutorials/Ingest/ImportOverview.md

 * The `IMPORT_DATA` procedure imports new records into a database.
 The `UPSERT_DATA_FROM_FILE` and `MERGE_DATA_FROM_FILE` procedures import new records and update existing records.
 Importing all new records is faster because the database doesn't need to check if the record already exists in the database.
 * If your table contains auto-generated column values and you don't want those values overwritten when a record gets updated, use the `MERGE_DATA_FROM_FILE` procedure (`UPSERT_DATA_FROM_FILE` will overwrite).
-* The `BULK_IMPORT_HFILES` procedure is great when you're importing a very large dataset and need extra performance.
+* The `BULK_IMPORT_HFILE` procedure is great when you're importing a very large dataset and need extra performance.
 However, it does not perform constraint checking.

 ## Import Procedures Syntax {#Syntax}